trustcrypto/documentation-theme-jekyll/pages/mydoc/activedirectory.md

 3. These password hashes are then run through a password cracking appliance that uses combinations of words, numbers, and special characters to crack passwords.
 Passwords such as Summer2019! and Welcome2020# are cracked almost immediately while other more complex passwords take longer.
 4. Once a workstation or server admin account is compromised the credential is used to install ransomware such as [Ryuk](https://www.crowdstrike.com/blog/big-game-hunting-with-ryuk-another-lucrative-targeted-ransomware/) on all accessible (Active Directory) client systems.
 A ransom that can be up to millions of dollars is demanded to restore client data that is encrypted.
 Many victims of ransomware may never recover and may even have to close down after an attack.

 The one key weakness exploited in a ransomware attack is most commonly passwords.
 OnlyKey stores long random passwords that are stored offline on a physical key fob.
 By using long random passwords ransomware is unable to crack passwords.
-Going a step further and using a 2-factor authentication solution like Authlite or security keys with Azure provides an even more robust solution for protection of accounts.
+Going a step further and using a 2-factor authentication solution like Authlite provides an even more robust solution for protection of accounts.

 {% include links.html %}